ProjectXV/GlamourHaven/README.md

 # GlamourHaven
 An application to help manage bookings of salon appointments
-- thsi is a test
+- this is a test